Beyond Bug-Squashing: Start Improving Your System

 Now is the time to fix the code, infrastructure configuration, or what caused the bug or regression.
 Turning the lamp green is often the easy part.

-You should consider if the severity of the bug merits a post-mortem.
+You should consider if the severity of the bug merits an incident debrief (traditionally called post-mortem).